tomCollinson/jQuery-responsiveVideos/README.md

 jquery-responsiveVideos
 =======================

-Convert all videos on a page to be responsive
+Convert all videos on a page to be responsive.

 Easy Peasy.